gvwilson/sensibleadventures/nardica/nardica.md

 "Just needs to be re-angled and annealed."

 "Hm."
-The burly machinist turned the rod over in his hands, sighted along its length, then held it up to his good ear and tapped it with his metal fingers.
+The wiry machinist turned the rod over in his hands, sighted along its length, then held it up to his good ear and tapped it with his metal fingers.
 Iffy had seen him go through this ritual more times than she could count,